When will my child apply for college or university?

 The reason subject choices and grades play a large part in deciding on a suitable post-school destination is because every college and university course has specific entry requirements.
 These entry requirements are based on Higher level and or National 5 qualifications and vary depending on the course and institution.

-The below table illustrates the curriculum followed in Scotland’s secondary schools to help parents/carers understand the subjects and qualifications pupils will study at each stage of their education and the relevance of subject choices in respect to future college and university applications.
+The table below illustrates the curriculum followed in Scotland’s secondary schools to help parents/carers understand the subjects and qualifications pupils will study at each stage of their education and the relevance of subject choices in respect to future college and university applications.

 YearCurriculumRelevance to Higher Education